richplastow/jsonc-to-json/README.md

 jsonc-to-json is a JavaScript library that transforms JSONC (JSON with Comments) into standard JSON by stripping comments and trailing commas.

-It switches to a Rust and WebAssembly (WASM) backend for large inputs (1000+ chars) to improve performance, while keeping a pure JavaScript implementation for smaller inputs and environments where WASM is not available.
+It switches to a Rust and WebAssembly (WASM) implementation for large inputs (1000+ chars) to improve performance, while keeping a pure JavaScript implementation for smaller inputs and environments where WASM is not available.

 ## Programmatic Usage

-Your JSONC could come from anywhere, for example an example.jsonc file:
+Your JSONC could come from anywhere, e.g. an example.jsonc file:

 ```jsonc